Swiss Bank Corporation

-Swiss Bank Corporation was a Swiss investment bank and financial services company located in Switzerland.
-Prior to its merger, the bank was the third largest in Switzerland with over CHF 300 billion of assets and CHF 11.7 billion of equity.
+Swiss Bank Corporation (French: Société de banque suisse; German: Schweizerischer Bankverein) was a Swiss investment bank and financial services company located in Switzerland.
+Prior to its merger, the bank was the third largest in Switzerland, with over CHF 300 billion of assets and CHF 11.7 billion of equity.

 Throughout the 1990s, SBC engaged in a large growth initiative, shifting its focus from traditional commercial banking into investment banking, in an effort to match its larger Swiss rival Credit Suisse.
 As part of this strategy, SBC acquired US-based investment bank Dillon Read & Co. as well as London-based merchant bank S.G.
 Warburg in the mid-1990s.
 SBC also acquired Chicago-based Brinson Partners and O'Connor & Associates.
 These acquisitions formed the basis for a global investment banking business.